What is it?

 Below is an overview of the various aspects of the Substance Use and Concurrent Disorders Program at The Royal.

-NEW: Early Intervention for Opioid Addiction
+Early Intervention for Opioid Addiction

 The new Regional Opioid Intervention Service support and treatment for people who are concerned about their opioid addiction (ie. Fentanyl, Percocet, Dilaudid, Hydromorphone, Oxycontin) and related mental health issues such as depression or anxiety.
 We provide outpatient opioid detoxification and follow up services as well as mental health treatment based on each patient’s unique needs.
 Our clinic provides detoxification and maintenance services as well as mental health assessment and treatment options for people dealing with opioid addiction.
 Partner organizations will identify clients in need and share in their ongoing care – in activities such as case management, counselling, and social supports.